JohnTerragnoli/ECE382_Lab07/README.md

 red = center sensor
 green = right sensor

+Also, I noted that shadows affect the Ir SENSORS, so I had to be careful with my own when taking measurements.

 #Pinout
 Here's a pinout from lab 08, which includes lab 07.
 Sorry if it is not the prettiest, but it gets the job done!